The Daisy Chain A-Z

 Activities – The activities that we provide are designed to extend the children’s knowledge and skills, and cover all aspects of the Early Years Foundation Stage Guidance.
 Our equipment is developmentally appropriate to the children in each area of the nursery and meets BSN Safety

 ‘All about Me’ Baby book- All the children in the baby room have an “All about Me” book.
 It provides you with information about the activities that your child has participated in during the day, as well as details of their routine.
-There is also a section for you to write in so that you can let us know about any new interests your child has, their likes and dislikes out of nursery; anything you think your child’s key person may find useful when planning their development.
+There is also a section for you to write in any messages that you think your child’s key person needs to know.

 Behaviour – All staff working at the nursery act as children’s role models.
 We encourage the children to be polite, by teaching them to say ‘please’ and ‘thank you’ and to be friendly to everyone around them.
 A full copy of our behaviour policy is available below the Parents information board.
 Should you have any queries with the way we manage behaviour, please don’t hesitate to talk to us about it.